CTSRD-CHERI/poudriere-infrastructure/README.md

 # Poudriere infrastructure for CheriBSD packages.

-This repository includes files necessary to bootstrap a Poudriere host that can build and host CheriABI and plain ABI CheriBSD packages for Morello and CHERI-RISC-V.
+This repository includes files necessary to bootstrap a Poudriere host that can build and host CheriABI and hybrid ABI CheriBSD packages for Morello and CHERI-RISC-V.

 ## Automated package building